 Two factors gave strength to its evolution.
-Women were questioning so much the conventional organisation of society, particularly in economy and politics, that, while feeling excluded from those fields, many women asked themselves if the needed change could be brought only by their co-option into the system.
-Due to the fragmented nature of the women's movement in the North, many women led the struggle on the basis of rights while others concentrated their struggle on designing key-aspects of societal change.
+Women questioned the conventional organisation of society, particularly in economy and politics.
+While feeling excluded from those fields and fighting for their rights, many women asked themselves if the needed change could be brought only by their co-option into the system or something radically different had to be brought into play.
+Thus - and also due to the fragmented nature of the women's movement in the North - many women led the struggle on the basis of rights while others concentrated their struggle on designing key-aspects of societal change.

-The support found in the South reinforced some elements of the struggle character.
+The support found in the South reinforced some elements of the character of the struggle.
 The impact of accelerated industrialisation, urbanisation and population growth in the Third World on women was similar to those in industrialised countries in the 19th century.
 The level of consciousness, the emergence of successive generations of women at the forefront of knowledge, and the numbers with enough education to investigate the conditions, aspirations and perspectives of women among the labouring poor gave an impulse to the need for a change in societal patterns that had a great influence on the agenda of the women's movement.